 Just as going digital has become the only option for your customers, rapid digital transformation has become the only option for you to meet present demands and beat the expectations that have arisen and will endure in this new digital reality.
 Thankfully this is easier than you might think, and we are here to help you succeed in doing so.

-Join Brian McGlynn, VP Commerce at Coveo, and Andy Hoar, CEO of Paradigm B2B & Co-founder at B2B Next, on Wednesday, April 15 at 1 p.m.
-ET for “The eCommerce Imperative: An Action Plan” – a live session focused on providing you with even more insight on how to solve for the challenges of today and plan for the new normal.
+Brian McGlynn, VP Commerce at Coveo, and Andy Hoar, CEO of Paradigm B2B & Co-founder at B2B Next, presented “The eCommerce Imperative: An Action Plan.”
+They provided insight on how to solve for the challenges of today and plan for the new normal.